CMTA/CMTAT/README.md

 ### Kill switch

 CMTAT initially supported a `kill()` function relying on the SELFDESTRUCT opcode (which effectively destroyed the contract's storage and code).
-However, Ethereum's [Cancun update](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/cancun.md) (rolled out in the second half of 2023)  will remove support for SELFDESTRUCT (see
+However, Ethereum's [Cancun upgrate](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/cancun.md) (rolled out in Q1 of 2024)  will remove support for SELFDESTRUCT (see
 [EIP-6780](https://eips.ethereum.org/EIPS/eip-6780)).

 The `kill()` function will therefore not behave as it used to once Cancun is deployed.